Matt Vierling Preview, Player Props: Tigers vs. Guardians

 Matt Vierling At The Plate

+- Vierling has 94 hits this season and a team-best OBP of .327.

-- Among the qualifying hitters in MLB action, his batting average ranks 43rd, his on-base percentage ranks 80th, and he is 110th in the league in slugging.
+- Among qualifying hitters in baseball, he ranks 40th in batting average, 81st in on-base percentage, and 110th in slugging.

-- Vierling has had an RBI in 19 games this year (20.0%), including six multi-RBI outings (6.3%).
-He has also driven in three or more of his team's runs in two contests.
+- In 20.0% of his games this year, Vierling has driven in at least one run.
+In six of those games (6.3%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.